ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 I'm currently having an issue with VLC and the 64-bit RPi OS where the videos aren't played at full speed.
 Needs some investigating.

 Setup a SD card with the downloaded image.
 Insert the SD into your RPi, connect all needed cables and devices and boot up your RPi.
 Follow the instruction there and setup your user and password.
+For simplicity you can create a user **tty2rpi** (see also at end of this paragraph).
 Enable and setup WiFi if you want to use it.

 Update your Raspberry Pi OS and install the following packages: